 EARTH University campus is carbon neutral:

-• EARTH is the first Carbon Neutral certifying entity in Costa Rica.
+- EARTH is a Carbon Neutral verifier entity in Costa Rica.

-• EARTH University is a recipient of the highest distinction awarded by the Ecological Blue Flag Program in Costa Rica, a government initiative that seeks to promote public health, in the following categories: climate neutral community, non-coastal community, actions to face climate change and protection of natural spaces.
+- EARTH University is a recipient of the highest distinction awarded by the Ecological Blue Flag Program in Costa Rica, a government initiative that seeks to promote public health, in the following categories: Non-coastal Community, Climate Change, Promotion of Community Health, Protected Natural Spaces, Seal of Health Quality and Neutral Climate Community.

-• Liquid petroleum gas consumption in EARTH’s cafeteria has decreased by 28% since 2008 when EARTH installed a bio-digester that collects wastewater from the University’s cafeteria, student dorms, laboratories and administration buildings, producing biogas to fuel three burners in the Institution’s cafeteria.
-This is one of eight bio-digesters on campus.
+- Liquid petroleum gas consumption in EARTH’s cafeteria has decreased by 25% since 2009 when EARTH installed a bio-digester that collects wastewater from the University’s cafeteria, student dorms, laboratories and administration buildings, producing biogas to fuel three burners in the Institution’s cafeteria.
+This is one of six bio-digesters on campus.

 EARTH offers study-abroad programs and internships for college students from around the world.
 In addition to these exchange programs, in collaboration with other institutions of higher learning, EARTH conducts short courses in sustainable agriculture, tropical agro-forestry, renewable energies, rural tourism and community engagement.